-The natural beauty of Nicaragua is one of the world’s best-kept secrets.
-The country has a sizable untouched jungle with a variety of rich flora and fauna.
-This delightful country is also home to Central America’s two largest forest reserves.
+Nicaragua’s natural beauty is unparalleled.
+The country boasts an extensive untouched jungle with diverse flora and fauna.
+Additionally, Nicaragua is home to Central America’s two largest forest reserves.

 City of Leon